EMD SD70 series: SD70M (1992–2004)

-The SD70M has a wide nose and a large comfort cab (officially known as the "North American Safety Cab"), allowing crew members to ride more comfortably inside of the locomotive than the older standard cab designs.
-There are two versions of this cab on SD70Ms: the Phase 1 cab, which was first introduced on the SD60M, and the Phase 2 cab, which is a boxier design similar to the original three-piece windscreen on the SD60M, which is shared with the Phase 2 SD90MAC, SD89MAC, and SD80ACe.
-The Phase 2 cab has a two-piece windscreen like the Phase 1 windscreen but the design of the nose is more boxy, with a taller square midsection for more headroom.
+The SD70M has a wide nose and a large comfort cab (officially, the "North American Safety Cab"), allowing crew members to ride more comfortably than in older cab designs.
+There are two versions of this cab on SD70Ms: the Phase 1 cab, introduced on the SD60M, and the Phase 2 cab, a boxier design similar to the three-piece windscreen on the SD60M, which is shared with the Phase 2 SD90MAC, SD89MAC, and SD80ACe.
+The Phase 2 cab has a two-piece windscreen like the Phase 1 windscreen but the nose is boxier with a taller square midsection for headroom.

-The SD70M is equipped with D90TR DC traction motors and the 710G3B prime mover.
-They are capable of generating 109,000 lbf of continuous tractive effort.
-From late 2001, the SD70M was produced with SD45-style flared radiators allowing for the larger radiator cores needed for split-cooling.
-Split-cooling is a feature that separates the coolant circuit for the prime mover and the circuit for the air pumps and turbocharger.
-There are two versions of this radiator: the older version has two large radiator panels on each side, and the newer version has four square panels on each side.
-This modification was made in response to the enactment of the United States Environmental Protection Agency's (EPA) Tier 1 environmental regulations.
-Also the truck was replaced with HTCR-4, instead of HTCR-I on former model.
+The SD70M has D90TR DC traction motors and the 710G3B prime mover that can generate 109,000 lbf of continuous tractive effort.
+From late 2001, the SD70M was produced with SD45-style flared radiators.
+These allowed the larger radiator cores needed for split-cooling, which separates the coolant circuit for the prime mover and the circuit for the air pumps and turbocharger.
+There are two versions of this radiator: the older has two large radiator panels on each side, and the newer has four square panels on each side, a response to the United States Environmental Protection Agency's (EPA) Tier 1 environmental regulations.
+Also, the truck was replaced with HTCR-4, instead of HTCR-I on former model.

 Production of the SD70M ceased in late 2004 as production of the SD70M-2 model began (the EPA's Tier 2 regulations went into effect on January 1, 2005).
 A total of 1,609 SD70Ms were produced.
-Purchasers included New York, Susquehanna & Western (NYSW; part of EMDX order no. 946531), Norfolk Southern and Southern Pacific, but the vast majority were purchased by Union Pacific.
+The vast majority were purchased by Union Pacific, but some were bought by New York, Susquehanna & Western (NYSW; part of EMDX order no. 946531), Norfolk Southern, and Southern Pacific.

-In 2000, an order of SD70Ms made history when Union Pacific ordered 1,000 units (UP 4000 through UP 4999, inclusive, although 4014 was renumbered 4479 to accommodate Big Boy 4014 in 2019).
-This order was later extended by nearly 500 additional units (UP 3999 and below, UP 5000 and above, except for 3985, which was left vacant for Challenger 3985).
+In 2000, Union Pacific ordered 1,000 units (UP 4000 through UP 4999, inclusive, although 4014 was renumbered 4479 to accommodate Big Boy 4014 in 2019).
+This order was later extended by nearly 500 units (UP 3999 and below, UP 5000 and above, except for 3985, which was left vacant for Challenger 3985).